 Shop on Myeongdong’s streets and underground shopping centre, browse stores selling Korean beauty products, sample some of the street food, for a different shopping experience check out the Lotte Department Store and the Shinsegae Department Store, and climb up (or take the cable car) to N Seoul Tower in Namsan Park.

-Places to stay in Myeongdong:
+Where to stay in Myeongdong:

 Namdaemun – 남대문